 Walking tours of Lake Valley are available from 9-4 every day except Tuesday and Wednesday, courtesy of the Bureau of Land Management.
-The site includes a chapel, several old homes, the cemetery, and the old schoolhouse (dating from 1904).
-More information is below.
+The Lake Valley townsite includes a chapel built in 1920, several old homes, the cemetery, and the old schoolhouse, which was built in 1904 and used until 1960.

 In 2015, the New Mexico Abandoned Mine Lands Program completed a ten-year reclamation project that shored up many of the approximate 297 abandoned mines around Lake Valley. read more